 Shane Company have several stores throughout the Atlanta area, the most popular of which is their location at 3300 Steve Reynolds Blvd in Duluth.

 As we’ve previously covered in our review of Shane Co., we generally recommend avoiding this chain.
 The diamonds at Shane Co. are typically mediocre in quality and priced much higher than comparable (or even superior) diamonds available online.

 There’s also the issue of certification.
-While Shane Co. do sell GIA certified diamonds, they also sell a lot of non-certified diamonds.
-Many of these diamonds have terrible cuts and would earn a poor rating from a reputable lab like GIA or AGS.
+While Shane Co. do sell GIA-certified diamonds, they also sell a lot of non-certified diamonds.
+Many of these diamonds have terrible cuts and would earn a poor rating from a reputable lab like GIA.